diepe28/SnowConvert_Support_Library/UDFs/INSTR.md

 ## Parameter Values
 | Parameter	| Description |
 |-----------|-------------|
-| string1	| Required.
-The string that will be searched
-| string2	| Required.
+| source	| Required.
 The string to search for in string1.
 If string2 is not found, this function returns 0
+| target	| Required.
+The string that will be searched
 | position  | Optional.
 The position where to start searching |
 | occur     | Optional.
 The occurence to replace.